ea4

 Note:

-The system strips the prefix from the package name when it displays in WHM’s EasyApache 4 interface (WHM » Home » Software » EasyApache 4).
+The system strips the ea- prefix from package names when it displays them in WHM’s EasyApache 4 interface (WHM » Home » Software » EasyApache 4).

 About EasyApache 4 profiles

-While EasyApache 4 provides a number of profiles that will suit most needs, you may wish to create your own to further customize your server.
-EasyApache 4 profiles use the JSON file format.
+While EasyApache 4 provides a number of profiles that will suit most needs, you can also create one.

-To create a profile, you use one of the following methods:
+To create a profile, use one of the following methods:

-• Convert your existing configuration to a profile.
+• Convert your existing configuration to a JSON file.

 • Click Save as profile during the EasyApache 4 configuration process.